 I’ll try to get away on leave as soon as possible, and I was keeping a little surprise for you, but I will tell you now: it is not much, but I got the Military Cross about a week ago.7

-Bill Taylor took 2 weeks leave and consoled his grieving mother, visiting England at the time.9 Bill flew to his brothers grave as soon as he was able.
-He visited the permanent cemetery and memorial one more time, in 1960.
+Bill Taylor took two weeks leave and consoled his grieving mother, visiting England at the time.9 Bill flew to his brothers grave as soon as he was able.
+He visited the permanent cemetery and memorial again in 1960.

 Exceptional dash and gallantry